Pulmonary function test in Goregaon and kandivali

 You may have your procedure as an outpatient.
 This means you go home the same day.
 Or it may be done as part of a longer stay in the hospital.
 The way the procedure is done may vary.
 It depends on your condition and your healthcare provider’s methods.
 In most cases, the procedure will follow this process:

-How Can You Prepare For PFT?
+How Can You Prepare For Pulmonary Function Test?

 Your healthcare provider will explain the procedure to you.
 Ask him or her any questions you have.
 You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully.
 Ask questions if anything is not clear.